Dengue

 Take usual precautions

-As of 15 November 2024, a total of 89,728 dengue cases (91 deaths) have been reported in all 13 regions during 2024.
-The Center region has reported 51% of cases.
-DENV-1 and DENV-3 viruses have been identified.
-Please see our dengue in brief article for further details on dengue.
+As of 6 November 2025, a total of 745 confirmed (and 2674 suspected) dengue cases have been reported in Mali for 2025.
+Cases have been reported in all 11 regions of the country.
+Please see our Topics in Brief article for further details on dengue.

 Take usual precautions